 Travel agencies can accept credit cards online, in person, or over the phone.
 You can also combine methods, if you’d like.
 Customers could pay a deposit in person, and then pay their final balance online prior to their trip.

 Regardless of the payment method you choose, securing a merchant account as a travel agent means locating a credit card processor that can explicitly support your business type.
 It won’t do you any good to fudge the details to try to get an account with a processor that doesn’t support travel businesses.
 At some point, the processor will catch on and shut down your account.
+This is particularly likely with processors that offer “same day” card acceptance where you can apply and start processing very quickly.
+In those cases, the processor will review your application in more detail later, often realizing that they can’t support your business.
 Save yourself the headaches and choose a travel-friendly merchant processor from the start.

 Solo Travel Agents

 If you’re a one-person shop, it may be tempting to look at the quick and easy “flat rate” processing solutions: companies like Stripe or Square.
 However, Stripe’s prohibited business list explicitly references both travel reservation assistance and cruises.
 Square more generally just lists “high risk” businesses, giving it broad discretion to deny anything it feels is too risky.

 But there are still options for small businesses and solo travel agents.
 You can sign up with the same high risk processors as the bigger players, and choose to utilize smartphone card readers or virtual terminals if you don’t need or want fancy equipment.

 Keeping chargebacks as low as possible will be vital to keeping your merchant account in good standing.
 While every business has some unavoidable chargebacks, there are steps you can take to limit the number of them that you receive.